nova-model/nova-tutorial/learners/setup.md

     **Important:** For security reasons, it is recommended to avoid hardcoding your API key directly in your code.
 Using environment variables is a more secure and flexible approach.

-## 3. Getting your Galaxy API Key

-In order to run the code examples in this tutorial, a Galaxy API Key is required.
-NDIP Access is required to retrieve an API Key.
-The steps to retrieve your API Key are:

-1. Navigate to (calvera-test.ornl.gov)[calvera-test.ornl.gov]
-2. Under the Users dropdown menu, choose preferences
-3. Select "Manage API Key"
-4. You should now be on the "Manage API Key" page where you can view/copy the API Key.

 ## 4. Verify Your Setup